 Exercise Four: Hip balance and movement

-- Put your feet apart, so they are in line with your shoulders
+- Put your feet apart so they are in line with your shoulders

 (If you cannot reach your toes, do not worry and don’t force it.
-Get as near as is comfortable for you. you will get better the more you repeat).
+Get as near as is comfortable for you.
+You will get better the more you repeat).

 If you want visual support to improve your toe touching, here is an excellent video

-Exercise Five: Shoulder flexibility
+Exercise Five: Shoulder stretch

 - Stand against a wall.
 Make sure your whole body is flat.